 top of page

-We established the first native wildflower verge in Warndon Villages, Worcester, UK in the spring of 2020 in collaboration with Warndon Parish and Worcester City Councils.
-Over 30 different species of wild flowers and other plants have been observed on and around the verge.
+We established the first native wildflower verge in Dugdale Drive, Warndon Villages, Worcester, UK in the spring of 2020 in collaboration with Warndon Parish and Worcester City Council.
+Over 30 different species of wild flowers and other plants have been observed on and around that

-In early August 2020, we are pleased to report that Worcester City Council cut and collected the native wildflowers on the Dugdale Drive verge in Worcester.
+Following on from the success at Dugdale Drive, Worcester City Council have started to cut and collect the native wildflowers on the Dugdale Drive verge in Worcester.
 This regime replicates the way meadows were managed for many generations and should result in the wildflowers flourishing for many years to come.

 You are no doubt familiar with colourful wildflower displays in your town or city.
 These are often non-native annual species that cheer us all up and attract pollinators for the pollen and nectar only.
 In contrast our less showy native wildflowers come back every year and support the full life cycle of many of our native butterflies and other insects.